 On any other day of the year, Christopher’s makes pancakes for London.
 However on Pancake Day, London has to make pancakes for itself.
 Meaning you can top your own pancakes with bacon and ice cream, should you wish…

-…Or you could just get them to make you their caviar and lobster pancakes.
-With Oreo pancakes for dessert.
+…or you could just get them to make you their lobster Benedict pancakes.
+With Oreo-loaded ‘Honey I Cookied the Pancakes’ for dessert.

 The Delaunay won’t be doing anything special this Pancake Day.
 Other than cooking some of the best pancakes in the city, as they do every other day of the year, of course.
 They come in stacks of three, and are like little fluffy blueberry-topped clouds.